Using Logic Apps to interact with ChatGPT

 Let’s start with the basics and ask: Hello? to see what the expected response from ChatGPT:

-Now, let’s do a more difficult question: Who is Sandro Pereira? and the answer got me surprised!
+Now, let’s do a more difficult question: Who is Sandro Pereira?
+And the answer surprised me!

-As an AI language model, I cannot properly answer subjective questions such “Who is Sandro Pereira?” since I cannot browse the internet nor access a person’s thoughts or opinions.
-However, based on online searches Sandro Pereira appears to be a well-known Portuguese software integration professional, speaker, author, and a Microsoft Azure MVP (Most Value Professional) with more than 10 years of experience in the field.
+As an AI language model, I cannot properly answer subjective questions such as “Who is Sandro Pereira?” since I cannot browse the internet nor access a person’s thoughts or opinions.
+However, based on online searches, Sandro Pereira appears to be a well-known Portuguese software integration professional, speaker, author, and a Microsoft Azure MVP (Most Valuable Professional) with more than 10 years of experience in the field.

-Nicely done ChatGPT! you only failed in the number of field expert years, that is more than 16 🙂
+Nicely done, ChatGPT!
+You only failed in the number of field expert years, which is more than 16 🙂

 Finally, let’s ask: Can you suggest me a plate for dinner?